stfc/cloud-docs/source/howto/GrowTheDiskOfAVolumeVM.rst

 ##########
 In the STFC cloud, if you created a new VM in instances, the default setting in the “Sources” was to create the VM with a new volume.
 If you run out of disk space on the VM, you can usually just “resize” it to a new Flavor, and you will have the same VM, but with more space.
-However, with Volumes, the system ignores the disk sizing aspect of the flavour.
+However, with Volumes, the system ignores the disk sizing aspect of the flavor.
 This document describes how to create a clone of the original VM and increase the disk size, so that space is available on the new VM.

 ###########
 Method